Skip to main content

 Mathematics

-Our Junior High Math program (Grades 6-8) teaches the California Common Core Math Standards (CCCSS).
-The CCCSS for Math for these grades focus on five main areas with progress in complexity and depth since research shows mastery is best developed over time.
+St. James math programs teach the California Common Core Math Standards (CCCSS).
+The CCCSS for Math for these 5-8 grades focuses on five main areas with continued progress in complexity and depth since research shows mastery is best developed over time.
 Through this three-year process, which spirals material from concrete to abstract concepts, students gain greater in-depth knowledge and are better able to apply Mathematical understanding to real-world situations.
 Specifically, for Grade 6 Math, the five main areas are:

 History